simonlotzkar/1800_20233_17/README.md

-        .postalCode              # [string] name of location's postal code .status                  # [boolean] status of ice cream machine .address                 # [string] street number and name of location /updates                 # [collection] icecream machine status updates /ID
+        .postalCode              # [string] name of location's postal code .status                  # [boolean] status of ice cream machine .address                 # [string] street number and name of location /updates                 # [subcollection] icecream machine status updates /ID
-                .dateSubmitted       # [timestamp] when the update was submitted .upvotes             # [number] indicates a user thought the update was accurate .downvotes           # [number] indicates a user thought the update was inaccurate .status              # [boolean] status of icecream machine .userID              # [string] update owner's user id ├── users                    # [collection] user profiles
+                .dateSubmitted       # [timestamp] when the update was submitted .upvotes             # [number] indicates a user thought the update was accurate .downvotes           # [number] indicates a user thought the update was inaccurate .status              # [boolean] status of icecream machine .userID              # [string] update owner's user id .voterIDList              # [string array] list of users' IDs that voted on the update ├── users                    # [collection] user profiles
     /ID
         .dateSignUp              # [timestamp] when user signed-up
-        .dateLogIn               # [timestamp] when user last logged-in .username                # [string] display name of user /refUpdates              #[collection] points to an update the user submitted /ID
+        .dateLogIn               # [timestamp] when user last logged-in .username                # [string] display name of user /refUpdates              # [subcollection] points to an update the user submitted /ID
                 .date                # [timestamp] when the update was submitted .restaurantID        # [string] restaurant id where update was submitted